 Alex Russell (2013 version)

 - Adaptational Villainy: Inverted.
 A lot of his more reprehensible aspects are toned down in the film adaptations.
-While he's still an asshole in the films, in the original book he was a straight-up thug who hits dogs with his car for fun and rapes Chris in one scene.
+While he's still an asshole in the films, in the original book he was a straight-up thug who hits dogs with his car for fun and beats and rapes Chris.
 The '13 film is the closest to the book's depiction, as he's shown to be controlling and abusive to Chris, and even more heartless (compare Chris' reaction to Tommy's death to Billy's complete non-reaction.)

 - The Alleged Car: The original book has him driving a rusty, beat-up, jacked-in-the-back '61 Chevy Biscayne with a broken headlight.
 The film versions, fortunately, upgrade him to something much cooler.